aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-graphs/control-rectangle-z-order/_index.md

 In this tutorial, we explained how to control the Z-order of rectangles using Aspose.PDF for .NET.
 You can now use this knowledge to arrange and layer rectangles in your PDF files with precision.

+### FAQ's control rectangle z order in PDF file

+#### Q: What is the purpose of this tutorial?

+A: This tutorial aims to guide you through the process of controlling the Z-order of rectangles using Aspose.PDF for .NET, allowing you to arrange and layer rectangles in your PDF files.

+#### Q: What prerequisites are required before starting?

+A: Before you begin, ensure that you have installed the Aspose.PDF library and set up your development environment.
+Additionally, having a basic understanding of C# programming is recommended.

+#### Q: How do I specify the directory for saving the PDF file?

+A: In the provided source code, you can modify the "dataDir" variable to indicate the directory where you want to save the resulting PDF file.

+#### Q: What is the purpose of setting page size and margins?

+A: Setting the page size and margins helps configure the layout of the PDF page and provides a canvas on which you can arrange the rectangles.

+#### Q: How do I add rectangles with specified Z order?

+A: You can create and add rectangles to the page using the `AddRectangle` method, specifying the position, dimensions, color, and Z order for each rectangle.

+#### Q: What is Z-order, and why is it important?

+A: Z-order determines the stacking order of objects on a page.
+Objects with higher Z-order values are positioned on top of objects with lower Z-order values, affecting their visibility and layering.

+#### Q: Can I customize the colors and dimensions of the rectangles?

+A: Yes, you can customize the colors, positions, and dimensions of the rectangles by modifying the parameters passed to the `AddRectangle` method.

+#### Q: How do I save the resulting PDF file after arranging the rectangles?

+A: After arranging the rectangles, you can save the resulting PDF file using the `doc1.Save(dataDir);` line in the provided source code.